1987 Houston Astros season: Kevin Bass' four extra-base hits

-On June 27, Kevin Bass became the first player in Astros history to connect for four extra base hits in one game, including two doubles, one triple, and one home run to overshoot hitting for the cycle (rather, the "cycle plus one").
-This led a 6–5 win over the San Francisco Giants.
+On June 27, Kevin Bass became the first player in Astros history to connect for four extra base hits in one game, which were two doubles, one triple, and one home run to overshoot hitting for the cycle (rather, the "cycle plus one").
+This effort led a 6–5 win over the San Francisco Giants, while Bass collected four runs batted in (RBI).
+With the Astros leading 6–2 in the seventh, Bass took his final at bat requiring only the single to hit for the cycle.
+He laced a line drive to left field for an easy single of Mark Davis to briefly attain the cycle upon reaching first base.
+However, Bass instinctively kept running for second to land the double, narrowly ahead of the relay throw.
+Previously, on three occasions, Astros hitters had amalgamized cycles, including César Cedeño (twice—August 2, 1972, and August 9, 1976), and Bob Watson (June 24, 1977).